Jupiter-Meta/rbx/README.md

 You have successfully built the `rubix.exe` executable for Windows using the `make compile-windows` command.
 You can now use this executable to run various commands as needed for your project.

----

-Feel free to customize this documentation according to your needs.
-This guide provides clear instructions for building the `rubix.exe` executable on a Windows system.